Fate/Stay Night: Release history

-After translating the text into code, editing background images and sprites, and debugging audio-visual effects, on October 21, 2003, the game's demo version was released on a CD with the magazine Tech Gian from Enterbrain, and on November 1 was posted on Type-Moon's site.
-Fate/stay night was released in Japan on January 30, 2004, for Windows PCs.
+After editing background images and sprites, translating the text into code, and debugging audio-visual effects, on October 21, 2003, the game's demo version was released on a CD with the magazine Tech Gian from Enterbrain, and on November 1 was posted on Type-Moon's site.
+Fate/Stay Night was released in Japan on January 30, 2004, for Windows PCs.
 The opening animations were produced by Tatsunoko Productions.

+Bryce Papenbrook voiced Shirou Emiya in the English version of Fate/Stay/Night.

-A CERO C-rated version of Fate/stay night, titled Fate/stay night Réalta Nua, for the PlayStation 2 was scheduled to be released in late 2006.
+A CERO C-rated version of Fate/Stay Night, titled Fate/Stay Night Réalta Nua, for the PlayStation 2 was scheduled to release in late 2006.
 However, it was postponed until April 19, 2007.
-This version replaced the sexual content with alternate scenes, added an extended ending scene to the Fate storyline, and featured voice actors from the 2006 anime series.
-In the Fate route, the 2004 release's adult content was replaced with a much more anticipated scene from the writers, of which was eventually expanded with a subsequent prequel novel.
+This version excluded sexual content and added an extended ending scene to the Fate storyline, and featured voice actors from the 2006 anime series.
+In the Fate route, the adult content in the original release was replaced with an anticipated scene from the writers, of which was eventually expanded with a subsequent prequel novel.
 This "Magical Circuit Grafting" scene was highly abstract and symbolic, revealing the Dragon's Core aspect of Saber's character that would subsequently remain as a key part of her characterization through the franchise into her appearance in Fate/Grand Order.